rtiangha/OcherBook/README.md

 build from source (perhaps useful when cross-compiling).
 For details, see `cmake_options.cmake` or run CMake in interactive mode.

+The meson build system is also supported (experimentally).

+    $ cd OcherBook
+    $ meson build-meson
+    $ cd build-meson
+    $ ninja

 ## License

 OcherBook itself is GPLv3.
 See `COPYING`.